Alfagun74/youtube-dl-api/README.md

 # youtube-dl-api
 Express Youtube-DL REST API Server with Docker Support
-## Getting Started
-These instructions will cover usage information and for the docker container
 ### Prerequisities
 In order to run this container you'll need docker installed.
 * [Windows](https://docs.docker.com/windows/started)